Jagdish-J-P/fpx-payment/README.md

 amount = amount to be charged
 customer_email = email id of customer
-remark = remarks for the transaction
+remark = remarks for the transaction additional_params = any additional parameters you want to pass
 ```

 ### Response